 In 2009 Dutch Pinball Masters was a new, internationally oriented pinball tournament.
-It turned out to be a big success in its first 10 years, so we’re glad to announce that there will be an 11th edition in 2019.
+It turned out to be a big success in its first 11 years, so we’re glad to announce that there will be an 12th edition in 2020.
 We hope to attract players from all over Europe again!
-Because we want to let more players into the tournament, we will make a few changes again, especially for Sunday’s finals.

 Players will be divided into groups of 12 (divided by strength and country).
 Each player will play a single head-to-head, 3-ball game against all other players in his/her group.
 The best 4 players in each group, decided by number of matches won, advance to the finals.
 All other players will be ranked based on the number of wins in their group.

 In case of a tie the following rules will apply: